ackben0226/Price-Strategy-Using-A-B-Testing/README.md

 - __Adjusted Revenue:__ Calculated as ___Quantity Sold___ __*__ ___Adjusted Price___.

 3. ## __Code Implementation & Visualizations__
-1. __A/B Testing for Discount Strategy__
+### A/B Testing for Discount Strategy

-   </b>The following code implements an A/B test to evaluate the impact of a 10% discount on revenue for a specific product category:>
+The following code implements an A/B test to evaluate the impact of a 10% discount on revenue for a specific product category:

-# Discount Strategy A/B Test

-This script performs an A/B test to evaluate the impact of a discount strategy on revenue.

-## Code
+#### Code

 ```python
 from scipy import stats